 MISCONDUCT THAT MAY RESULT IN DISCIPLINARY ACTION (POLICY 5500.07)

-A student is expected to behave at school, school activities, and the school bus stop.
-A student may be disciplined if they do anything at school, a school activity, or the bus stop (or attempt to do anything) that violates a school rule including
+A student is expected to behave at school, bus stops, on school buses and during school sponsored activities and may be disciplined if they do anything (or attempt to do anything) that violates a school rule including

 In all instances, school discipline should be reasonable, timely, fair, age-appropriate, and should match the severity of the student’s misbehavior.
 Any disciplinary or prosecutorial action taken against a student who violates this policy must be based on particular circumstances of the student’s misconduct.

 Off-campus student misconduct can result in discipline in certain circumstances, including where the misconduct has a connection to school related activities or incidents or if the misconduct is directed at a Board official or employee or their property.

 Recognizing that students may need additional support in the form of mental health services, Pinellas County Schools will ensure referrals for services are made in alignment with state and federal guidelines.
 Such referrals are not to be punitive or as a form of disciplinary action; however, may be made in conjunction with a disciplinary incident.

 Students who commit violent or disruptive behaviors that may pose a threat to the safety of school staff, whether at school, on a school bus or bus stop or during a school sponsored activity, shall be assigned to an alternative education program or referred to mental health services identified by the school district, following the conclusion of a school-based threat assessment, district threat assessment or both.
 Pursuant to F.S.
 1006.07(7), referral to mental health services shall be in consultation with the threat assessment team.
 Criminal penalties may also be imposed as determined by law enforcement agencies.